MicrosoftDocs/sdk-api/sdk-api-src/content/bluetoothapis/ne-bluetoothapis-_bluetooth_authentication_requirements.md

 Protection against a "Man in the Middle" attack is required for authentication.

+#### - MITMProtectionNotRequiredBonding

+Protection against a "Man in the Middle" attack is not required for bonding.

 #### - MITMProtectionRequiredBonding

 Protection against a "Man in the Middle" attack is required for bonding.

+#### - MITMProtectionNotRequiredGeneralBonding

+Protection against a "Man in the Middle" attack is not required for General Bonding.

 #### - MITMProtectionRequiredGeneralBonding

 Protection against a "Man in the Middle" attack is required for General Bonding.

+#### - MITMProtectionNotDefined

+Protection against "Man in the Middle" attack is not defined.

 ## -remarks